 Focus on Personal Mastery

-Teams respect your knowledge and not overprotective behaviours.
-Using keywords like help team, enable team, etc. can be replaced with sharing knowledge, mentoring team on technical practices, and coaching product owners on specific techniques might be more useful.
-It is as simple as you grow your knowledge and the team’s knowledge increases by default.
-Keep the learning always on and never over commit or commit on behalf of the team.
+Teams respect your knowledge and not overprotective behaviors.
+Using keywords like help team, enable team, etc. can be replaced with sharing knowledge, mentoring the team on technical practices, and coaching product owners on specific techniques might be more useful.
+It is as simple as you grow your knowledge and the team's knowledge increases by default.
+Keep the learning always on and never over-commit or commit on behalf of the team.